Writing the app manifest

 • in this example, we don't want a free user input but choosing between cat, dog or both (with proper human-readable versions of these choices)

-• this will later automatically create a yunohost app setting named prefered_pet
+• this will later automatically create a YunoHost app setting named prefered_pet

 • .. and in the bash install script, the bash variable will automatically be available $prefered_pet with the chosen value